osuosl/formsender/docs/source/usage.rst

 =====================

-In conf.py change the following variables to match your setup:
+In conf.py.dist there are several settings that Formsender relies on.
+To use these settings copy them to a new conf.py file in the root directory.
+You can change the following variables to match your setup:

 .. code-block:: python